eurailcom/redmine_issue_status_changer/README.md

 `rake redmine:plugins:issue_status_change:change_issues_on_subtask_status RAILS_ENV=production`

+### Change target version ###

+If the target version of the subtask is different than the target version of the parent task, update the target version of the subtask

+`rake redmine:plugins:issue_status_change:change_target_version RAILS_ENV=production`

 ## Configuration ##

 Status changes can be configured per tracker.
 For each tracker, you can set if the task should change the